AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/qualified-relation.md

 ## Example(s)

-Marriage is a relationship that could be modelled as a simple relationship between two people.
+Marriage is a relationship that could be modeled as a simple relationship between two people.
 But that simplistic approach doesn't let us capture the date that the marriage started (or ended).
-Modelling the marriage as a relationship allows the relationship to be annotated:
+Modeling the marriage as a relationship allows the relationship to be annotated:

 [sourcecode:html]
 eg:bob a foaf:Person.
 eg:mary a foaf:Person.

 _:bobMaryMarriage a ex:Marriage;
   ex:partner eg:bob;
   ex:partner eg:mary;
-    ex:date "2009-04-01"^^xsd:date.
+  ex:date "2009-04-01"  xsd:date.
 [/sourcecode]

 A diagnosis can be viewed as a relationship between a person and a disease.
 A diagnosis needs to be qualified with a probability.
 By creating a class to model the diagnosis explicitly, as well as additional properties for relating the diagnosis to a patient and a disease, it becomes possible to annotate the relationship with qualifying properties: